towersvault/shinpokered/README.md

   - Talk to the right-side aide in Oak's lab to toggle on/off
   - Enemy pkmn will evolve by level if applicable
   - Gym leaders and the E4 scale slightly higher than normal trainers
-- Playing on "SET" style provides increased difficulty
+- Playing on hard mode provides increased difficulty
+  - Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off
+  - Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty
   - Enemy trainer pokemon are assigned level-appropriate stat exp
   - Enemy trainer pokemon have randomized DVs that are all 8 or better (on a scale of 0 to 15)
   - Badge-granted stat boosts are disabled in trainer battles
   - X-stat items have double the effect like in more recent generations
   - Revive items cannot be used in battles
   - Mewtwo will prevent you from using a master ball on it and use AI to choose moves
-  - SET mode gives an additional 1.5x EXP boost in trainer battles
+  - Hard mode gives an additional 1.5x EXP boost in trainer battles
 - Added the Clause Brothers to Viridian City
   - They toggle enforcement of the item, sleep, and/or freeze clauses
   - The clauses apply to the player and AI equally, and only apply during non-link trainer battles